LADSoft/OrangeC/doc/adl.md

 * State variables allow examination of assembly state
 * Coding State variables allow inserting some constant value in the output bit stream, usually based on some conditional value
 * Attribute variables are constants that are selected based on the choice of opcode or register
-* Address-related variables hold things like register values or numbers that appear in the address mode portion of the input stream.
+* Address-related variables hold things like register values or numbers that are parsed out of the address mode portion of the input stream.

 Variables are typically accessed by enclosing their name in quotes.
 For example to access a state variable called processorbits use 'processorbits'